 In the presence of Woman, we men immediately see a creature who, on the level pertaining to humanity, is on a somewhat lower rung of life than our own.
-No other being with this dual condition exists: human being, and being human in a way inferior to men (Ortega y Gasset, 1957, 179-180)4.
+No other being with this dual condition exists: human being, and being human in a way inferior to men.
+(Ortega y Gasset 1957: 179-180)4

-In the same book, Ortega himself recounted an anecdote from his youth, set in the 1910s, before the Great War:
+In the same book, Ortega y Gasset himself recounted an anecdote from his youth, set in the 1910s, before the Great War:

 When I was young, I traveled back on a huge transatlantic ship from Buenos Aires to Spain.
 Among the passengers on board were a number of North American women, young and very beautiful.
 Although my dealings with them were never very close, it was clear from the way that I spoke to each of them that I addressed her as a woman in full possession of her feminine attributes.
 One of them felt a little offended, as a North American.
 It would appear that Lincoln had not striven to win the war of Secession so that I, a young Spanish man, could feel free to treat her as a woman.
-At that time, North American women were so modest that they felt there was something greater than "being a woman".
+At that time, North American women were so modest that they felt there was something greater than 'being a woman'.
 I know only men and women.
 Since I have the good fortune to be addressing, not a man, but a woman - and a beautiful woman at that - I behave as is befitting.
-That girl had suffered the rationalist education of her time in some College [...]
-(Ortega y Gasset, 1957, 176-177).
+That girl had suffered the rationalist education of her time in some College [...].
+(Ortega y Gasset 1957: 176-177)

-Manuel Bartolomé Cossío, who worked closely with Francisco Giner, exhibited a similar anxiety with regard to the possibility of a female higher education teacher giving classes in a male institution, given the fact that "the relative inferiority of woman prevents her from playing a part in the education of (male) teachers" (Scanlon, 1976, 65).
+Manuel Bartolomé Cossío, who worked closely with Francisco Giner, exhibited a similar anxiety with regard to the possibility of a female higher education teacher giving classes in a male institution, given the fact that 'the relative inferiority of woman prevents her from playing a part in the education of (male) teachers' (Scanlon 1976: 65).

-Emilia Pardo Bazán was appointed professor of Contemporary Literature in Neo-Latin Languages by Royal Decree on the 11th May 1916.
+Emilia Pardo Bazán was appointed professor of contemporary literature in neo-Latin languages by royal decree on May 11, 1916.
 The express will of Alfonso XIII was articulated in this development, given the unquestionable literary merits of the countess.
 However, the decision was effected against the opinion and unanimous (negative) vote of all the professors at the Central University.
-Moreover, the students boycotted her classes, refusing to attend lectures given by 'Ms. Emilia'.
-Professors belonging to the FEI were also involved in this public repudiation campaign.
-A letter from Cossío to the author clearly reflects this enlightened and liberal man's attitude to Pardo Bazán's presence at the university:
+Moreover, the students boycotted her classes, refusing to attend lectures given by 'Ms. Emilia.'
+Professors belonging to the ILE were also involved in this public repudiation campaign.
+A letter from Cossío to the author clearly reflects this enlightened and liberal male attitude to Pardo Bazán's presence at the university: